msainsburydale/NeuralEstimators.jl/CONTRIBUTING.md

 ### `AbstractParameterSet`

-An abstract type (defined in `Parameters.jl`) for user-defined structs that hold parameter matrices and any precomputed intermediate quantities needed for simulation.
-The only required field is `θ`, a `d × K` matrix of parameter vectors.
-Implement `subsetparameters` if your type stores additional fields that should be subsetted consistently.
+An abstract type (defined in `Parameters.jl`) for user-defined structs that hold parameters and any precomputed intermediate quantities needed for simulation.

 ### `DataSet`